-Camino Del Rey, January 2017.
+January 2017.
 Before you can gain access to the boardwalk, you have to pick up a helmet from the ticket office.
 “ALWAYS keep your helmet on”, they tell you, “NEVER take it off”.
 A mandatory safety warning you might think, but these guys aren’t messing around!
 This seems fair enough while you’re traversing the cliff sections, where tumbling rocks are a conceivable concern.
-But when the path eventually opens out a forest trail, the helmet feels necessary, not to mention uncomfortable and restrictive.
-But no sooner had I taken it off for a photo, a security officer jumped out from behind a nearby rock and yelled “Taking your helmet off is not allowed!”
+But when the path eventually opens out into a forest trail, the helmet feels unnecessary, not to mention uncomfortable and restrictive.
+But no sooner had I taken it off for a photo and a security officer jumped out from behind a nearby rock to yell at me.
+“Taking your helmet off is not allowed!”
 Hardcore.

-Camino Del Rey, January 2017.
+January 2017.
 Having descended the final section of boardwalk, all that’s left to do is mosey on down to the southern office to drop off your helmets.
 The views are equally stunning as you look back at the receding form of the gorge, which includes a secluded little beach nestled on the banks of the river.
-You’ll no doubt buildup quite an appetite during the hike and happily there are half a dozen or so little cafes peppering the roadside, with choice views of the surrounding countryside.
+You’ll no doubt build up quite an appetite during the hike and happily there are half a dozen or so little cafes peppering the roadside, with choice views across the surrounding countryside.
 I wholeheartedly recommend the amazing Bar El Pilar, where the food was delicious, the staff super friendly and we were charged a head-scratching fifteen Euros for ten tapas dishes, four beers and four generous slabs of strawberry-banana cheesecake.
 Cheers to that!

 Like this?
 Then why not check out my other pieces from around Andalusia.

 To delve further afield, I’ve also written a bunch of articles from all over Spain.